ece362-purdue/proton-labs/lab3-timers/README.md

 Until you press buttons on the keypad, you should see the display cycling through the characters in `msg`, which is initially "01234567".
 Press **and hold** a button, and you'll see the display clear, and the pressed button value appear with the decimal point lit up on the rightmost digit.
 Let go of the button, and the same digit will appear, but with the decimal point off.
 The display will shift left as you press more buttons.

 Try holding down multiple buttons (not in the same row) and note how you can see the display reflect exactly the characters pressed, as well as the same release events in the same order that you perform them!

+> [!TIP]
+> This function shouldn't need any SDK function calls, except for the `hw_...`-prefixed functions to manipulate timer registers.

 > [!IMPORTANT]
 > Show your working keypad and display to your TA to earn points for this step.
 You must have the display cycling through the characters in `message`.
 Pressing a key will clear the display and show the key with the decimal point lit.
 Releasing the kit will add another key to the display with the decimal point turned off.
 If you have any issues, ask your TA for help.